Politics concentrators select from among approximately 50 Politics courses each year.

 - The primary field may be changed at any time before the end of the first semester of the junior year.

-Students in the Department are encouraged to take cognates when such courses are not at the introductory level and have substantial political content.
-Students can find relevant cognates in many neighboring departments, including (but not limited to) Anthropology, Economics, History, Philosophy, Psychology, Sociology, and the Woodrow Wilson School.
+Students in the Department are encouraged to take cognates when such courses are not at the introductory level and have substantial political content, which is defined as having at least 50% politics content.
+Students can find relevant cognates in many neighboring departments, including (but not limited to) Anthropology, Economics, History, Philosophy, Psychology, the School of Public and International Affairs, and Sociology.

 Click here to view the departmental policies that apply to cognates.

-Questions regarding cognates including application materials should be directed to the Cognate Approval Advisor, Prof. Rafaela Dancygier.
+Questions regarding cognates including application materials should be directed to the Cognate Approval Advisor, Prof. Patricia Kirkland.

 Well-prepared undergraduates may take graduate seminars for full University and departmental credit.
 To enroll in a graduate seminar, the student must seek the signature approval of the instructor, Director of Undergraduate Studies, and their residential deans.
 The graduate course approval form can be picked up at any of the residential colleges and is also available online here.